Which NYC school districts have or lack resources? Chancellor Aviles-Ramos launches tool to keep track.

 “As your chancellor, I want us to operate differently.
 More openly,” Aviles-Ramos told the packed auditorium of administrators, elected officials, and parents at Manhattan Center for Science and Mathematics in East Harlem.

-Aviles-Ramos, eight months into the position after David Banks abruptly resigned last fall, was stating her case for making the nation’s largest school system more transparent.
+Aviles-Ramos, nearly one year into the position after David Banks abruptly resigned last fall, was stating her case for making the nation’s largest school system more transparent.
 Her address came just one day after Mayor Eric Adams announced he’s bowing out of the race, a development that could mean the city will see a new chancellor in a few months.

 During the address, which included a thunderous marching band opening, students dancing to Bad Bunny, and a standing ovation for Aviles-Ramos, Adams’ absence quietly lingered.
 Aviles-Ramos thanked the mayor in her address but refused to answer questions related to his campaign’s end.